agbegin/enterprise-bitcoin-playbook/README.md

 # Enterprise Bitcoin Playbook
-A collection of resources & ideas that answer the question "When, why and how will enterprises adopt Bitcoin?"
+A collection of resources that answer the question "When, why and how will enterprises adopt Bitcoin?"

 ## Overview
 Institutional adoption of Digital Assets is here.
 Executives and consultants are looking for ways to drive business value from the long list of crypto-related technology: cryptocurrencies, stablecoins, blockchain, web3, tokenization, and of course Bitcoin.